What is Hereditary Breast and Ovarian Cancer?

 - Yearly MRI alternating every 6 months with mammograms, beginning at age 30

-- Consideration for risk reducing oophorectomy at 35 or when child-bearing is done (screening for ovarian cancer is not yet able to identify the majority of early cancers)
+- Consideration for risk reducing salpingo-oophorectomy (removal of ovaries and fallopian tubes) by age 35 or once child-bearing is complete (screening for ovarian cancer is not yet able to identify the majority of early cancers)

 Screening for men